rajdeeppatil1122/Barter-Bay/README.md

-Done splitation with LinarLayout with weighted distribution, but a while space used to remain downside the bottom nagivation view in the phones having rounded edges.
+Done splitation with LinearLayout with weighted distribution, but a while space used to remain downside the bottom nagivation view in the phones having rounded edges.
 Solved this problem in next branch.